Shop Custom Furniture Made From Vintage Mid-Century Finds at This New DC Pop-Up | Washingtonian (DC)

 “That’s the bag I want to be in—making a space feel like a mix between retail, showroom, and living room,” says Crowder.
 “How do you create an experience for people to come into?”

-Check out the Nicole Crowder Upholstery pop-up at its October 24 grand opening party, which will have food and wine by Acacia and cupcakes by Sweet Evelyn.
+Check out the Nicole Crowder Upholstery pop-up at its October 24 grand opening party, which will have drinks by Calvert Woodley Wine & Spirits and cupcakes by Sweet Evelyn.
 The spot will also host a tea tasting with Vintage Glam Tea Party on November 3 and a pop-up flower shop with She Loves Me on November 15 – 17.

 Nicole Crowder Upholstery; 4340 Connecticut Ave.
 NW